Sagar-kumar-mehta/WIFI-QR-code-Generator/README.md

 **_Windows_**

-Download and install Python from https://www.python.org/downloads/windows/..
+* Download and install Python from https://www.python.org/.

-During setup check "Add Python to PATH".
+* During setup check "Add Python to PATH".

-After install open PowerShell (or Command Prompt) and verify:
+* After install open PowerShell (or Command Prompt) and verify: python --version pip --version

+2. requirements.txt

+Create a file named requirements.txt in your project root with the following content:
+# Requirements for Perfect Wi-Fi QR Generator
+# Tested with Python 3.7+

+qrcode>=7.4
+PyQt5>=5.15.4
+Pillow>=9.5.0

+# Optional (for packaging / distribution)
+pyinstaller>=5.11

+3. Install project dependencies

+Open a terminal in your project directory and follow these steps (recommended: use a virtual environment).
+Create and activate a virtual environment

+Windows (PowerShell)
+python -m venv venv
+.\venv\Scripts\Activate.ps1

+Windows (CMD)
+python -m venv venv
+.\venv\Scripts\activate

+Install packages from requirements.txt python -m pip install --upgrade pip python -m pip install -r requirements.txt
+(If your system uses python3 and pip3, replace python with python3.)

+Run the app

+From the same terminal (with the virtual environment activated), run: python wifi_qr_generator.py

+Or, if your system uses python3: python3 wifi_qr_generator.py

+If the script is a PyQt GUI, a window should open.
+If nothing happens, run it with: python -u wifi_qr_generator.py to see runtime output/errors in the terminal.

 Usage Guide 🚀
 1. Enter your Wi-Fi network name (SSID)